-As the City Council recognises the wider benefits of development to the city in terms of the associated outputs from the development such as regeneration or helping to meet housing need then, in such circumstances the Council will consider a request from the developer, applicant or landowner to reduce the level of planning obligations on the basis that it is not financially viable to provide or pay (whether in part or full) any Section 106 planning obligation requirements or charges deemed necessary and appropriate.
+The council recognises the wider benefits of development to the city in terms of the associated outputs from the development such as regeneration or helping to meet housing need.
+As outlined in CSDP Policy ID2, the council will consider a request from the applicant to reduce the level of planning obligations on the basis that it is not financially viable to provide or pay (whether in part or full) any Section 106 planning obligation requirements or charges deemed necessary and appropriate.

-Such requests must clearly demonstrate to the Council what the developer, applicant or landowner is prepared to fund in terms of planning obligations, the reasons why the development cannot support the full planning obligation requirements such as high abnormal costs, including comprehensive evidence which must include an Economic Viability Assessment (EVA) in order for the City Council to take it into account as a material consideration.
+Such requests must clearly demonstrate to the council what the applicant is prepared to fund in terms of planning obligations, the reasons why the development cannot support the full planning obligation requirements such as high abnormal costs, including comprehensive evidence which must include an Economic Viability Assessment (EVA) in order for the council to take it into account as a material consideration.